 Navigation and Location Searches

-A vast majority of voice requests through Alexa, Siri, and similar AI technologies are related to navigation and location–which can attributed to the fact that smartphones were created to be mobile.
-Small businesses should consider integrating with Google Maps to increase opportunity for greater traffic for businesses with a local search presence.
+A vast majority of voice requests through Alexa, Siri, and similar AI technologies are related to navigation and location, which can be attributed to the fact that smartphones were created to be mobile.
+Small businesses should consider integrating with Google Maps to increase opportunities for greater traffic for businesses with a local search presence.
 Also, make sure your business is mobile-friendly.

 For example, a user may conduct a voice search for a “shoe repair shop near me” rather than performing a general search for top-rated shoe repair shops.
 AIs process the voice search query while considering the user’s location.
 This makes business integration with Google Maps and creating optimized landing pages with location references critical for small businesses.
 Voice requests lead to a SERP, which is exactly where local businesses need to rank.